CylonicRaider/Instant/docs/RUNNING.md

 Instant.jar`, and point your browser to [localhost:8080](http://localhost:8080).

+### Orchestrator script

+On UNIX platforms, a powerful (and extremely overengineered) Python program for automating the management of an Instant backend and any amount of bots (and any other processes as well) is available at `script/run.py`.

+`run.py` aims to be usable as an init script; however, it includes some relative file paths, which might require setting a particular working directory (or patching the initial sections of the script).

+On every invocation, a subcommand must be specified that defines what action should be performed.
+A full listing can be obtained by invoking the script with a `--help` option.
+Unless otherwise noted, each subcommand accepts a list of process names (as defined in the configuration file; see below) to act upon as positional arguments.

+- `status`: Lists processes and displays whether they are running or not.
+- `start`: Launches those processes that are not running.
+- `stop`: Terminates those processes that are running.
+- `restart`: Terminates and re-starts processes.
+- `bg-restart`: Performs a "fast restart": In the background, new instances of those processes that support it are pre-loaded, then the "old" instances of (all named) processes are stopped, and finally the background processes are swapped in (or new instances are started).
+Requires a master process (see below) to be effective; falls back to an equivalent of `restart` otherwise.

+#### Master process mode

+In this mode of operation, a central background instance of the orchestrator script — the *master process* — performs the actual process management and the actions are submitted to it via IPC.

+Aside from running a master process in the foreground using the `run-master` subcommand, the actions listed above can be instructed to interact with a master process in various ways using the `--master` command-line switch (which must be specified before the subcommand); its possible values are listed
+below:

+- `off` — *Never use master*.
+This may interfere with an already-running master process, but may be useful for recovery nonetheless.
+All of the following options use an already-master process if available.
+- `auto` — *Use master whenever available*: If no master process is running, this performs the action locally.
+- `spawn` — *Spawn master in background*: If no master process is running, this spawns one and submits the action to it.
+Useful together with `start`, `restart`, `bg-restart`.
+- `fg` — *Spawn master in foreground*: If no master process is running, the local process assumes its role and performs the action.
+The process keeps running until shut down explicitly.
+Useful together with `start` _etc._ when running under `systemd`.
+- `on` — *Always use master*: If no master process is running, this exits with an error message.
+- `restart` — *Restart master*: If no master process is running, spawns a new one in the background; if there *is* one, it is restarted in-place.
+In either case, the configuration file is (re-)read and the action is performed by a master process.
+Useful together with `restart` or `bg-restart` for performing live updates.
+- `stop` — *Shut down master*: If no master process is running, executes the action locally; if there *is* a master process, it executes the action and is shut down afterwards.

+#### Configuration file format

+`run.py` employs a powerful configuration mechanism in order to offset its very generic nature.
+The configuration file format is introduced below.

+**Basic structure**: Configuration files are based upon the well-known `.ini` format as implemented by Python's `configparser` module.
+Files contain `key=value` *pairs* (each on an own line) grouped into *sections* introduced by section names enclosed in square brackets (on own lines as well), like `[section]`; comments may be introduced by semicolons (`;`).
+Section names are restricted to not have leading forward slashes (`/`) and not to contain double forward slashes (`//`).
+Keys starting and ending with double underscores (`__`) are reserved; do not use them unless indicated otherwise.

+**Template sections**: A section whose name ends with a slash is called a *template section*.
+It is functionally equivalent to a non-template section, but ignored when listing sections (which becomes relevant when enumerating the sections defining processes to run).

+**Inheritance**: A section *inherits* the values of its "parent" section (if any), whose name is derived from the current section's name as follows: If the section name ends with a slash (`/`), the parent section name is the section name without that slash; otherwise, if the section name contains a slash, the parent section name is the section name up to and including the last slash;
+otherwise, there is no parent section.
+Pairs defined in the current section take precedence over those of the parent section.
+Additionally, if the current section defines a pair with a key of `__import__`, the pairs of the section named by the value of the `__import__` pair (if any) are included in the current section, taking precendence over the parent section but being overridden by pairs defined directly in the current section.
+Inheritance and importing is performed recursively: the values of a parent of a parent are inherited as well.

+**Interpolation**: *After* a section's pairs have been aggregated as described above, they are *interpolated*: References to other pairs in the section's pair set consisting of dollar signs (`$`) followed by pair keys enclosed in curly braces (like `${key}`) are replaced by the corresponding pairs' values.
+Only keys consisting of alphanumerics, dashes (`-`), and underscores (`_`) may be referenced.
+The braces may be omitted if none of the mentioned characters follow the reference.
+References are resolved recursively; circular references are not allowed and (presently) crash the parser.
+Some *special names* are defined (which override any other pairs and should consequently not be defined in the file):

+- `__name__`: The final component of the section name, i.e. everything after the first slash.
+In a template section, this is the empty string.
+- `__fullname__`: The full name of the section.

+Consider the following example for illustration:

+    [secA]
+    ; This (trivially) resolves to "valueA".
+    a=valueA
+    ; This resolves to "secA".
+    z=${__name__}

+    [secA/subsecA]
+    ; The following pairs are inherited from secA:
+    ;a=valueA      ; Resolves to "valueA".
+    ;z=${__name__} ; Resolves to "subsecA" in here.
+    ; This resolves (trivially as well) to "valueB". b=valueB
+    ; This resolves to "valueA valueB".
+    test1=${a} $b
+    ; This resolves to "valueA valueBX".
+    test2=${test1}X
+    ; This would be an error if it were not a comment.
+    ;test3=${test3}
+    ; This resolves to "I am in subsecA a.k.a. secA/subsecA.". test4=I am in ${z} a.k.a. ${__fullname__}.

+#### Configuration files

+— The concrete significant sections and keys are *to be done*. —

 ### HTTPS

 The backend supports plain HTTP exclusively; to provide HTTPS, you have to